JJ Bleday

-Jeffrey Joseph Bleday (born November 10, 1997) is an American professional baseball outfielder for the Athletics of Major League Baseball (MLB).
-The Miami Marlins selected Bleday with the fourth overall pick of the 2019 MLB draft.
+Jeffrey Joseph Bleday (born November 10, 1997) is an American professional baseball outfielder for the Cincinnati Reds of Major League Baseball (MLB).
+He has previously played in MLB for the Miami Marlins and Oakland Athletics / Athletics.

+The Marlins selected Bleday with the fourth overall pick of the 2019 MLB draft.
 He made his MLB debut in 2022 with the Marlins and was traded to Oakland before the 2023 season.
+Prior to the 2026 season, he signed with Cincinnati.

 Amateur career

 Bleday grew up in Titusville, Pennsylvania, and attended Titusville Area High School as a freshman and sophomore before transferring to A. Crawford Mosley High School in Lynn Haven, Florida for his junior and senior years.
 As a junior, he batted .373 while pitching to a 4–1 record and 2.43 earned run average.
 After his senior year, Bleday was drafted by the San Diego Padres in the 39th round of the 2016 Major League Baseball draft.
 However, he did not sign and instead chose to attend Vanderbilt University to play college baseball for the Vanderbilt Commodores.

 In 2017, as a freshman at Vanderbilt, Bleday appeared in 51 games in which he hit .256 with two home runs and 22 runs batted in (RBIs).
 That summer, he played for the Newport Gulls of the New England Collegiate Baseball League where he batted .232 with two home runs over 69 at-bats.
 As a sophomore in 2018, Bleday missed 22 games due to an oblique injury but still appeared in 39 games for the Commodores, batting .368 with four home runs and 15 RBIs.
 Following the collegiate season, he played in the Cape Cod Baseball League and was named a league all-star and the top professional prospect after hitting .311 with five home runs and 15 RBIs in during 36 games for the Orleans Firebirds.
 In 2019, Bleday's junior year, he was named the Southeastern Conference Baseball Player of the Year.
 He finished the season slashing .347/.465/.701 with 27 home runs and 72 RBIs during 71 games, helping Vanderbilt win the 2019 NCAA Division I baseball tournament.